dracupid/nobone/readme.md

  - **<u>param</u>**: `list` { _Array | Function_ }

     If the list is an array, it should be a list of functions or promises, and each function will return a promise.
-    If the list is a function, it should be a iterator that returns a promise, when it returns `undefined`, the iteration ends.
+    If the list is a function, it should be a iterator that returns a promise, hen it returns `undefined`, the iteration ends.

  - **<u>param</u>**: `save_resutls` { _Boolean_ }

     Whether to save each promise's result or not.
 Default is true.

  - **<u>param</u>**: `progress` { _Function_ }

     If a task ends, the resolve value will be passed to this function.

  - **<u>return</u>**:  { _Promise_ }